Default death cover and total and permanent disability (TPD) cover is provided in units, but these units start to decrease after the age of 40.

+If you choose fixed cover your premiums will be payable at your relevant occupational rating.
 There are some conditions around increasing your level of cover above the default amount, and you can read the full details of these conditions in our Accumulation Account Insurance Guide.

 Once you’ve fixed your level of cover, with one exception, it will remain unchanged until you tell us you want to change it.
 The one exception is that, based on your fixed cover at age 60, the amount of TPD cover you have will reduce every year from your 61st birthday, reaching zero on your 65th birthday.
 It’s calculated like this (using an example of $500,000).